-

-Chinese Shu Puer tea from Jingmai mountains 1992 in bamboo basket
+Chinese Shu Pu'er tea from the Jingmai mountains, 1992, in a bamboo basket

-Shu Pu'er 1992 from Jingmai Mountain (景迈, Jǐngmài) is a unique aged tea that combines a rich taste, deep aroma and rich energy.
+1992 Shu Pu'er from Jingmai Mountain (景迈, Jǐngmài) is a unique aged tea that combines a rich flavor, deep aroma, and abundant energy.
 This tea is made from the leaves of large tea trees aged 100 to 300 years, which grow in the Jingmai region of Yunnan Province.
-The tea is fermented in a traditional way in heaps, which gives it a characteristic rich taste and aroma.
-Sold in a bamboo basket weighing 300 grams, which makes it not only tasty but also aesthetically pleasing.
+The tea is fermented using the traditional heap fermentation method, which imparts its characteristic rich flavor and aroma.
+Sold in a 300-gram bamboo basket, it is not only delicious but also aesthetically pleasing.

 Features of the Jingmai Region

-Jingmai is a picturesque region in Yunnan Province, famous for its ancient tea plantations and favorable climate conditions.
-Clean air, fertile soils and a moderate climate create ideal conditions for the growth of tea trees.
-Tea from Jingmai is characterized by a rich taste, bright aroma and balanced character.
+Jingmai is a picturesque region in Yunnan Province, renowned for its ancient tea plantations and favorable climate.
+Clean air, fertile soil, and a moderate climate create ideal conditions for tea tree growth.
+Jingmai teas are distinguished by their rich flavor, vibrant aroma, and balanced character.

-The tea leaves for this puerh were collected in 1992, which means that today the tea has been aged for more than 32 years.
-During this time, the tea has acquired a special depth of taste and aroma, and has also become softer and more harmonious.
+The tea leaves for this pu-erh were harvested in 1992, meaning the tea has now been aged for over 32 years.
+During this time, the tea has acquired a unique depth of flavor and aroma, and has become softer and more harmonious.

 Characteristics of tea